Priscilla-B/PYG_32-Time-Tracker/README.md

 as it blocks writing permissions.

-The csv file contains columns for the type of project being run(whether an old project or a current project), the times the project starts and ends, the hours spent on the project and the
+The csv file contains columns for the type of project being run(whether an old project or a current project), the times the project starts and ends, the hours spent on the project and the amount earned for working on the project.

+Every time the project runs, the new data collected is appended to previously collected data.

+If the csv filename is changed in the program, a new csv file will be created and only data that is subsequently collected will be saved in that file.
+The previous data collected will still be available in the old csv file.

 Contributors